 All SPORTIME facilities have protective Plexiglass barriers installed at reception desks and other customer-service counters, as well as in offices, to create safer communication between members and staff, and between staff members, and to allow for transactions with reduced potential for airborne transmission.

 Towels are available at some SPORTIME locations, but are not self-service, and are kept behind reception desks, having been laundered and folded following all sanitary protocols.

 Please review your club’s site-specific guidelines for more information.

 Members in need of demo tennis rackets may borrow them from and return them to either their site’s pro shop or reception desk (as applicable); no self-service.
 All demo rackets are sanitized before and after each use.

 While the most recent CDC guidance appears to indicate that transmission of the virus from surfaces is unlikely, we recommend that players who are playing on open court-time, seasonal court time, walk-on time or any other court-time, league, tournament or play situation, either provide their own can(s) of tennis balls or purchase new balls at the pro shop or reception desk.
-SPORTIME suggests that players mark and utilize their own can(s) of balls, to avoid ball sharing among partners, in singles or doubles play.
+Some players may choose to mark and utilize their own can(s) of balls, to avoid ball sharing among partners, in singles or doubles play.
 There may be no sharing or borrowing of teaching balls for recreational play, and teaching carts will be locked when not in use by coaches.
 When coaches finish using courts for private lessons or programs, they will ensure that no balls remain, including behind curtains, or are otherwise available to be touched by on-coming players.